THE MAP FOR A PLAGUE OF GIANTS

 Book 7: Shattered

-Novella (IDC 7.5, vital to the series): A Prelude to War, available in the Three Slices anthology, available in ebook and audio.
+Novella (IDC 7.5): A Prelude to War, available in the Three Slices anthology, ebook and audio.

 Book 8: Staked

-Novella: The Purloined Poodle, available in ebook and audio.
+Novella: The Purloined Poodle, the first of Oberon’s Meaty Mysteries, available in ebook and audio.

-Novella: The Squirrel on the Train, available in ebook and audio, and a limited number of print.
-Out Nov.
-30!
+Novella: The Squirrel on the Train, the second of Oberon’s Meaty Mysteries, available in ebook and audio, and a limited number of print.

 Short Story Collection: Besieged, which you may consider book 8.5.
 Nine stories, four which are from Atticus’s past, and five that take place after the events of book 8.
 Out now!